OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: System Design

-\paragraph{Bounded SLO Violations.} Although \ours{} ultimately optimizes for token-level SLO attainment, the raw count of token-level violations is a \emph{discrete} metric: many very different placements can yield the same violation count while incurring markedly different latencies.
-Using latency as the objective lets the solver distinguish between those alternatives.
-We instead formulate the SLO as a hard feasibility check. \revrewrite{Let $\text{sloFail}_r$ denote whether request $r$ violates the SLO in the current decode step.} Concretely, we require that the number of SLO violations of a decode step across a batch of request $\mathcal R$ be at most \revmajor{a tunable cap $\alpha$:
+We formulate the SLO as a hard feasibility check.
+Concretely, we require that the number of SLO violations of a decode step across a batch of requests $\mathcal R$ be at most a tunable cap $\alpha$:

-where $\alpha$ controls how much violations the solver may tolerate.} If no placement satisfies this constraint, the model is declared \emph{infeasible}; the runtime then pauses a request and re-optimizes (see \autoref{sec:pause_resume}). \revmajor{If we set $\alpha$ to 0, a plan that leads to any SLO violation across requests will be rejected.
-Because pausing a request causes at most one violation in each decode step across the batch, we count each pause as one potential violation and set $\alpha$ to 1.} Proactively pausing becomes preferable in this scenario as it frees both GPU memory and bandwidth, allowing the remaining requests to run under a placement that achieves strictly lower latency than any placement that tries to keep all requests alive.
+where $\text{sloFail}_r$ denotes whether a request $r$ violates the SLO in the current decode step and $\alpha$ controls how many violations the solver can tolerate across the batch $\mathcal R$.
+Under this constraint, latency becomes a meaningful objective: many placements satisfy the same SLO bound but incur markedly different latencies, with the lower one being more preferable for exploiting Token-Deposit.
+If we set $\alpha$ to 0, a plan that leads to any SLO violation across requests will be rejected.
+If no placement satisfies the constraint, the model is declared \emph{infeasible}; the runtime then pauses a request and re-optimizes (see \autoref{sec:pause_resume}).
+Because pausing a request causes at most one violation in each decode step across the batch, we count each pause as one potential violation and set $\alpha$ to 1 in \ours.
+Proactive pausing is preferable in this scenario as it frees both GPU memory and bandwidth, allowing the remaining requests to run under a placement that achieves strictly lower latency than any placement that tries to keep all requests alive.

 \paragraph{Self-Determined Decode Window.} Invoking the solver at \emph{every} decode step would neutralize the exact latency we try to minimize.
 Instead, we let the solver itself decide how long it can safely run unchecked by introducing an integer variable $\Delta\in[\Delta_{\min},\,\Delta_{\max}]$, which we denote as the \emph{decode window}.
 Formally, the window length interacts directly with the SLO feasibility constraint.
 Instead of enforcing the token-level SLO constraint for the current step, we enforce it on the average over the next $\Delta$ steps: